A Guide to Block Printing

 The Relief Printmaking Process, Techniques and Supplies

 Welcome!
-This is a collection of my most popular posts and DIY resources for block printing techniques, materials and relief carving tools.
-You'll find almost everything you need to know, hopefully, about linocut printmaking, from beginner tutorials to more advanced techniques.
+This is a collection of my most popular posts and artist resources for block printing techniques, materials and relief carving tools.
+You'll find almost everything you need to know, hopefully, about linocut printmaking, from beginner DIY tutorials to more advanced techniques.
 I've also included some answers to printmaking FAQ's near the bottom of the page.

 What do I mean by block printing?
 Block, or relief, printing includes linocuts, woodblock prints, rubber stamping - pretty much any method where you carve into a material (a block, plate, etc.) and print an impression of the carved surface.
 I hope you find these resources helpful and feel free to contact me anytime.